 Raj and Ari talk about their partnerships with various distilleries and facilities for production and blending.
 They highlight their collaboration with Whiskey House in Kentucky and their commitment to using high-quality grains and innovative techniques.

 We wrap up the episode by thanking Raj and Ari for sharing their insights and journey.
-Listeners are encouraged to follow Jypsi Whiskey on their website and social media for updates and new releases.
+Listeners are encouraged to follow Whiskey Jypsi on their website and social media for updates and new releases.

 Listeners are invited to join the Barrel Room Parlor for exclusive content and event discounts.
 Visit the website or Ko-fi page to become a member and participate in the community.